leejunweisg/cz4031-project-1/README.md

 ```
 git clone https://github.com/leejunweisg/cz4031-project-1.git
 ```
-2. Open the root folder directly in CLion.
+2. Open the rootNode folder directly in CLion.
 3. During the first load, CLion should detect the CMake file and display a prompt.
 Simply accept the defaults.